eliLampinen/flight-price-data-poller/README.md

 ## Data Visualization (Optional)

 There is an optional script available to visualize the flight price data over time.
-This script can be used to generate plots for analysis after collecting data for a period of 1-3 months.
+This script can be used to generate plots for analysis.

 To use the visualizer script: